gleicon/cook/README.md

 It works for containers, for big servers and for fleet of virtual machines all the same.
 Being a python application opens up to integration, better observability and drift control and translator of other frameworks and configurations.

+## Foundations of Cook Workflows:

+- Resource is a unit of configuration that represents a desired state of a system.
+- Plan is a collection of resources that represent a desired state of a system.
+- Action is a unit of work that can be performed on a resource.
+- File is a unit of configuration that represents a desired state of a file.
+- Package is a unit of configuration that represents a desired state of a package.
+- Service is a unit of configuration that represents a desired state of a service.
+- Exec is a unit of configuration that represents a desired state of an executable.

+### Core Resources

+Resources are abstractions for Operational System and Configuration building blocks.
+Technically speaking:

+- **File** - Files, directories, templates (based on Jinja2)
+- **Package** - apt, dnf, pacman, brew
+- **Service** - systemd, launchctl
+- **Exec** - Execute commands with safety guards

 ## Features

 - Pure Python configuration (no YAML/DSL)